This is a guest post by Marina Chernyak. If you’d like to guest post on this blog, click here.

 10. A pure white color is a good choice, as it reflects light and opens up your kitchen.
 Pale wood colors are also great for a kitchen.
 Find the best solution for you.

 11. If you are building a cooking island, design a special attached cabinet to its left or right to keep your most-often accessed ingredients.

 12. Contrast your cabinet pulls to the material.
 For example, sleek stainless steel pulls look great on warm, wood-toned cabinetry.
 Brass pulls look great on white cabinets.
 Explore different aesthetics until you arrive at what you want.

 13. Use transparent or patterned glass to panel your cabinet doors.
 This looks attractive while giving an easy glimpse of the cabinet’s contents.

 14. You can choose from different materials for your kitchen countertop such as marble, metal, wood, concrete, or laminate.
 Granite countertops are very popular for the traditional countertop as well as for surfacing a kitchen island.
-Choose a material that’s easy to clean, is not easily breakable, and retains its shine even
+Choose a material that’s easy to clean, is not easily breakable, and retains its shine even after repeated use.

 15. You can opt for a concrete countertop and custom color it.
 Use specially blended and mixed countertop mixes in any color or multiple colors of your choice.

 16. You can embed glass, sea shells, coins and even beads along the edge of a concrete countertop to create an interesting effect.

 17. When your concrete countertop is still wet, insert different shapes of steel rods used as trivets for hot pots and pans into the countertop.
 These raised rods protect the sealer of your countertop and provide a place to keep hot items.

 18. Highly polished stainless steel sinks make a great impact on your kitchen decor.
 If you have sufficient space, put in two sinks, one on the countertop and one in your cooking island.